Jsparrow/jsparrow.github.io/docs/rules/string-buffer-to-builder.md

 description:
     This rule changes the type of local variables from 'StringBuffer()' to 'StringBuilder()'.
-tags: ["Java 5", "String Manipulation", "Performance"]
+tags: ["Java 5", "String Manipulation", "Performance", "Marker"]
 ---

 # StringBuffer() to StringBuilder()